Berserk-Games/Tabletop-Simulator-API/docs/events.md

 ###onObjectDrop(...)

-Called whenever any object is dropped by a player.
+Called when any object is dropped by a player.

 !!!info "onObjectDrop(player_color, dropped_object)"
 	* [<span class="tag str"></span>](types.md) **player_color**: [Player Color](player/colors.md) of the Player who dropped the Object.